2023 Best Physics Bachelor's Degree Schools in the New England Region

 Request Information

-Boston University did quite well in this year’s ranking of the best places for physics students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large city of Boston, Boston U is a private not-for-profit college with a fairly large student population.
+Boston University ranked #6 on this year’s Best Physics Bachelor’s Degree Schools in the New England Region list.
+Located in the large city of Boston, Boston U is a private not-for-profit college with a very large student population.

 Read full report on Physics at Boston University